memsql/SingleStoreNETConnector/docs/content/tutorials/bulk-update.md

 * **Key columns need not be unique in the destination.** The key columns identify rows to update via a join; they are not required to be a unique or primary key on the destination table.
-If they are not unique, a single source row can update multiple destination rows, and `RowsMatched`/`RowsAffected` can exceed the number of source rows.
+If they are not unique, a single source row can update multiple destination rows, so `RowsAffected` can exceed the number of source rows (`RowsMatched`, which counts matched source rows, cannot).
 Duplicate keys are only rejected in the *source* data (they would collide in the staging table's primary key).
 * **Key column types.** The key columns become the primary key of the staging table, so they must be types that SingleStore allows in a primary key.
 Large `TEXT`/`BLOB`/`JSON`/spatial columns are not usable as key columns.
 * **Required privileges.** In addition to `UPDATE` on the destination table, the connection needs permission to run